 If the PHY preamble reception is successful and a valid HT-SIG CRC is indicated:

-— Upon reception of an HT-mixed format preamble, the HT PHY shall not generate a PHY-CCA.indication(IDLE) primitive for the predicted duration of the transmitted frame, as defined by TXTIME in 19.4.3 (TXTIME calculation), for all supported and unsupported modes except Reserved HT-SIG Indication.
+— Upon reception of an HT-mixed format preamble, the HT PHY shall not generate a PHY-CCA.indication(IDLE) primitive for the predicted duration of the PPDU, as defined by TXTIME in 19.4.3 (TXTIME calculation), for all supported and unsupported modes except Reserved HT-SIG Indication.
 Reserved HT-SIG Indication is defined in the fourth item below.

-— Upon reception of a GF preamble by an HT STA that does not support GF, the HT PHY shall not generate a PHY-CCA.indication(IDLE) primitive until either the predicted duration of the packet from the contents of the HT-SIG field, as defined by TXTIME in 19.4.3 (TXTIME calculation), except Reserved HT-SIG Indication, elapses or until the received level drops below the receiver minimum sensitivity level of BPSK, R=1/2 in Table 19-23 (Receiver minimum input level sensitivity) + 10 dB (–72 dBm for 20 MHz, –69 dBm for 40 MHz).
+— Upon reception of a GF preamble by an HT STA that does not support GF, the HT PHY shall not generate a PHY-CCA.indication(IDLE) primitive until either the predicted duration of the PPDU from the contents of the HT-SIG field, as defined by TXTIME in 19.4.3 (TXTIME calculation), except Reserved HT-SIG Indication, elapses or until the received level drops below the receiver minimum sensitivity level of BPSK, R=1/2 in Table 19-23 (Receiver minimum input level sensitivity) + 10 dB (–72 dBm for 20 MHz, –69 dBm for 40 MHz).
 Reserved HT-SIG Indication is defined in the fourth item below.

-— Upon reception of a GF preamble by an HT STA that supports GF, the HT PHY shall not generate a PHY-CCA.indication(IDLE) primitive for the predicted duration of the transmitted frame, as defined by TXTIME in 19.4.3 (TXTIME calculation), for all supported and unsupported modes except Reserved HT-SIG Indication.
+— Upon reception of a GF preamble by an HT STA that supports GF, the HT PHY shall not generate a PHY-CCA.indication(IDLE) primitive for the predicted duration of the PPDU, as defined by TXTIME in 19.4.3 (TXTIME calculation), for all supported and unsupported modes except Reserved HT-SIG Indication.
 Reserved HT-SIG Indication is defined in the fourth item below.

 P3047L59

-For non-HT modes of operation, refer to Clause 17 (Orthogonal frequency division multiplexing (OFDM) PHY specification) and Clause 18 (Extended Rate PHY (ERP) specification) for TXTIME calculations, except that frames transmitted with a value of NON_HT_DUP_OFDM for the TXVECTOR parameter NON_HT_MODULATION shall use Equation (18-1) for TXTIME calculation.
+For non-HT modes of operation, refer to Clause 17 (Orthogonal frequency division multiplexing (OFDM) PHY specification) and Clause 18 (Extended Rate PHY (ERP) specification) for TXTIME calculations, except that PPDUs transmitted with a value of NON_HT_DUP_OFDM for the TXVECTOR parameter NON_HT_MODULATION shall use Equation (18-1) for TXTIME calculation.

 Clause 20 (and later if same)